El Hielo (ICE)

-The band La Santa Cecilia released the song El Hielo (ICE) from their album Treinta Dias in early April 2013.
+The band La Santa Cecilia released the song El Hielo (ICE) from their album Treinta Días in early April 2013.
 El Hielo (ICE) provides an insight perspective of the problems of illegal immigration to the United States through the lives of three characters.
 The video demonstrates the struggles of the undocumented trying to provide a secure life for themselves and their families.
 The music video was shot in Los Angeles, California in March and the cast included people from Los Angeles and Arizona.
 ICE El Hielo has been mentioned as being “something of an anthem for immigration reform.”
 In just nine days after the video's release, the official music video collected over 315,000 views on YouTube.
 The video gained notice by mainstream media for its conveyed messages on immigration and critiques of U.S. Immigration and Customs Enforcement (ICE).

 Context of the music video

 Synopsis

 The video begins with an image of an ICE officer's weapon, handcuffs, and vest.
 It then switches to the lives of three characters, Martha, Juan, and Jose.
 Martha was young when she came to the U.S. illegally and has hopes of obtaining an education.
-Jose is also an immigrant who was a taxi driver in his country but that doesn't permit him to drive in the U.S. Jose and Martha are both separately seen watching the news of people being deported at their jobs.
-Juan is a young man whose background is not mentioned as much as the other characters but it is shown that he has a family.
-All three characters are seen going to work and it is revealed that Jose and Martha work together in a restaurant.
+Jose is also an immigrant who was a taxi driver in his country, but that doesn't permit him to drive in the U.S. Jose and Martha are separately seen watching the news of people being deported from their jobs.
+Juan is a young man whose background is not mentioned as much as the other characters, but it is shown that he has a family.
+All three characters are seen going to work, and it is revealed that Jose and Martha work together in a restaurant.
 Juan is then seen working as an ICE officer where he and a couple of other ICE officers go to the restaurant where Jose and Martha work.
 Martha tries to escape but is surrounded, along with Jose, by ICE officers.
 Juan sadly looks at them before taking them into custody.
 The video switches to Martha's family as they tearfully look at the television where they see Martha being deported.
 The video ends with a statement that explains how most of the actors in the video are undocumented.
-It then states that two of the actors have been placed in deportation proceedings while one of the actor's parents are in the process of being deported.
+It then states that two of the actors have been placed in deportation proceedings, and a parent of one of the actors is in the process of being deported.